London police arrest six terrorism suspects

-LONDON Five men and a woman suspected of preparing terrorist attacks were arrested during early morning police raids across London on Thursday, police said.
+LONDON Five men and one woman suspected of preparing terrorist attacks were arrested during early morning police raids across London on Thursday, the capital's Metropolitan Police said.

 Police said the operation was not linked to the Olympics, which start in London on July 27, but was part of a planned intelligence-led operation.

-A security source said the London arrests were related to international Islamist militancy and were made at an early stage of plotting.
+A security source said the London arrests were related to international Islamist terrorism and were made at an early stage of plotting.
 It was not clear if any targets were identified.

 During the raids, a 29-year-old man was arrested on a street in west London while the others, aged between 18 and 30, were detained at residential addresses in east and west London.

-A 24-year-old man was tasered by police with a stun gun during the operation by armed officers but did not require hospital treatment.
+A 24-year-old man was tasered during the operation by armed police but did not require hospital treatment.

-Police said the six were arrested on suspicion of the "commission, preparation or instigation of acts of terrorism".
+Police said the six were arrested on suspicion of the "commission, preparation or instigation of acts of terrorism" and were taken to a police station in southeast London.

 Detectives were searching eight homes in east, west and north London, and one business address in east London.

 British security forces are on high alert for any signs of trouble ahead of the Olympics.
-Seven years ago this week suicide bombers killed 52 people in a string of coordinated attacks in London.
+Seven years ago suicide bombers killed 52 people in a string of coordinated attacks in London.

-The motorway incident proved to be a false alarm.
-Police said they did not consider it to be a counter-terrorism situation and they were not treating anyone as suspect.
+In the Birmingham incident, coach operator Megabus confirmed police were investigating an allegation against a passenger on the coach which had been travelling from Preston in north England to London.

+All the passengers were taken off the coach and lined up on the tarmac of the M6 toll motorway just north of Birmingham.